Hendrix-CS/csci150/index.md

 third worth 100 of your final grade.
 They will consist of short answer questions along with writing and debugging code.

-* Exam 1: Sep 20, covering functions, math, numerical data, conditionals, and binary encoding
+* Exam 1: Feb 12, covering functions, math, numerical data, conditionals, and binary encoding
-* Exam 2: Oct 16, covering input/output, while loops, lists, and strings
+* Exam 2: Mar 16, covering input/output, while loops, lists, and strings
-* Exam 3: Nov 25, covering for loops, dictionaries, classes and objects
+* Exam 3: Apr 24, covering for loops, dictionaries, classes and objects

 There is no final exam; you will complete a final project instead, as described above under Projects.